pgzfourc/online-queue/README.md

 # online-queue
-Project aimed to minimize in-person waiting times for establishments.
+Project aimed to minimize in-person wait times for establishments.